odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 The [BasePathMiddleware](https://github.com/selective-php/basepath) detects and sets the base path into the Slim app instance.

-To install the BasePathMiddleware, run:
+To install the package, run:

 ```
 composer require selective/basepath